gunnarstaff/units-catalog/README.md

    - The rationale behind the changes/contributions
    - Which customers/use cases this change addresses
 3. When adding new units, prefer using QUDT units when available.
 Other standards or publications may be used when a suitable QUDT entry does not exist.

+### Release Schedule

+To ensure stability and proper validation of changes:
+- New versions of the unit catalog are published at most every 2 months, depending on contributions
+- Critical bug fixes may be released outside of this schedule as needed
+- After a release is published on GitHub, the changes are deployed across CDF clusters within two weeks

+Please keep this schedule in mind when planning your contributions.